When You Have Cancer and You Can’t Sleep

 If you are a cancer survivor who is having trouble sleeping or experiencing poor sleep quality, there are some things you can do at home to improve your sleep.
 For starters, keep a consistent sleep schedule.
 Try to go to bed and get up at the same time every day, even on weekends and during vacations.
 Set a bedtime that is early enough for you to get at least seven hours of sleep each night.
 When you go to bed, if you don’t fall asleep within 20 minutes, get up and read a book or a magazine to help calm your mind.
 Then, go back to bed as soon as you start feeling sleepy.

 LIKE THIS ARTICLE?
-CHECK OUT: Secrets to a Good Night’s Sleep for Cancer Survivors
+CHECK OUT: RX for a Good Night’s Sleep

 Establish a relaxing bedtime routine.
 Take a hot bath, practice meditation or relaxation techniques, read a book.
 You can also journal prior to bedtime, writing down anything that has the potential to keep you awake by causing you to ruminate or worrying you after the lights go out.
 Limit your exposure to bright lights in the evenings.
 Read with a dim light at nighttime.
 And turn off electronic devices at least 30 minutes before bedtime.
 You should also try to avoid checking the clock once you’ve gone to bed.